PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the preceding checkpoint to roughly 255 lines, with the fused-module branch as its only remaining large implementation block.

+Fused-module emission is now separated too.
+Planned input permutation folding, legacy NHWC Conv fallback, raw-output layout classification, channel-first alias retention, public-output correction, channel-last materialization, and generic module-output fallback are owned by one focused emitter.
+The former direct- module implementation is now an approximately 171-line ordered dispatcher: it contains no generated statement append and no permutation expression, only the capability guard, attribute/spec lookup, and family emitter delegation.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,